- PrintArticle Summary

 - Safest Ways to Get Clean

 Drugs and alcohol affect the body in myriad ways.
 They may impair the function of the brain and can damage other major organs, both acutely and in the long term.
-Over time, the body grows accustomed to the presence of drugs and alcohol and may become further imbalanced when they are no longer used.
+Over time, the body grows accustomed to the presence of drugs and alcohol and may become further imbalanced when the person stops using them.
 When regular users who have developed the physical need for substances attempt to cut back or stop, they often experience physical and psychological withdrawal symptoms.

 Symptoms of withdrawal can range from uncomfortable aches and pains to life-threatening seizures.
 Certain people may be at higher risk of developing dangerous complications and will need the expert medical assistance available in a supervised detox environment.
 Your particular withdrawal syndrome will be affected by a number of factors like your health and your age and, most importantly, the type of drug from which you are withdrawing.